FI Connect intranet solution helps bank better manage information

 “We had an intranet,” says Pam Burch, NFC’s vice president of IT Product and Service Delivery, “but it was difficult to use and had poor search capabilities.
 Its security functions also interfered with access.
 Increasingly, our people just weren’t using it.”

-Burch heard about RSM’s FI Connect® intranet solution and met with Marla Matlock, a manager in RSM’s technology and management consulting practice.
+Burch heard about RSM’s FI Connect® intranet solution and met with RSM’s technology and management consulting practice representatives.
 She was impressed with RSM’s combination of technology and banking experience.

-“Other vendors we talked to were knowledgeable about IT structure, security and governance,” says Burch, “but Marla and her team also really understood banking.
+“Other vendors we talked to were knowledgeable about IT structure, security and governance,” says Burch, “but the RSM team also really understood banking.
 They spoke our language and understood our pain points.”

 NFC chose RSM and FI Connect to address their information management challenges.